ucan-wg/delegation/README.md

 # 5. Delegation (Envelope)

+Delegations MUST include a signature that validates against the `iss` DID.
+A Delegation Payload on its own MUST NOT be considered a valid Delegation.

 | Field   | Type        | Required | Description                                  |
 |---------|-------------|----------|----------------------------------------------|
 | `ucd`   | `&Payload`  | Yes      | The CID of the [Delegation Payload][Payload] |